-As bipolar is characterised by fluctuations in high and low mood it can be difficult to diagnose.
+As bipolar is characterised by fluctuations in the high and low moods it can be difficult to diagnose.
 While the individual is experiencing a low phase it is more apparent that they are suffering from a mental health issue.
 However, when this is followed by a period of mania, the individual may appear to be functioning in a regular manner and living a fulfilled and successful life.

 It is really important that the individual learns how to recognise and understand their symptoms.
 This will allow them to communicate with their loved ones and therapist should they need to return for therapy sessions.
 In time they may become able to guide themselves out of their depressive and manic episodes.
 That is the goal of psychotherapy for bipolar disorder: control of the symptoms.
 A therapist will provide self-help advice, self-management advice, and teach them to deal with the practical aspects of a long-term condition.

 It is thought that using a combination of different treatments is the best way to control bipolar disorder.
 It is also recommended that those close to the person suffering also learn about the condition to help them to understand and spot the symptoms while maintaining a positive relationship.

 Psychotherapy is a healthy way to deal with problems.
 Through Cognitive Behavioural Therapy (CBT), the approach involves four key stages:

 - Outline the problem (such as mood, work, or relationship stress)

 - Examine the thoughts, behaviours, and emotions associated with this problem